 That’s a real shame.
 I had a friend at school called Sandra – she was such a good friend but always had a stream of snot coming out her nose.
 It was lucky that I always carried a hankie.

 Those annoying beeps kick in and you abruptly end the call.
 You trudge off with your heart beating twice as fast than when you first stepped into the tall red box.
-You giggle to yourself as you think about the randomness of Aunt Suzy.
-Just a quick simple call as made her day and provided her with enough gossip to last for the next 5 days!
+You giggle to yourself as you think about the randomness of aunt Suzy.
+Just a quick simple call as made her day and provided her with enough gossip to last for the next five days!